suxuekun/libpyiotcloud/_developer_guide/README_device_messaging_api.md

 		     "TS":  string,       // timestamp in epoch
 		     "SNS": [string, ...] // if disabled, use "NaN" }
+		   // Performance:
+		   //   1 LDSU  - 4 sensors with 1 point each  - 4 points total in single DB insert command   => 15 milliseconds

 		B. STORE SENSOR READING
 		-  Publish: